 GUT | GI-MAP

-The Gastrointestinal Microbial Assay Plus (GI-MAP) is designed to assess your gut's micro-organisms, microbiome and immune and digestive biomarkers from a single stool sample.
+The GI-MAP is designed to assess your gut's micro-organisms, microbiome and immune and digestive biomarkers from a single stool sample.

 The panel examines a wide range of microbes that may be disturbing normal microbial balance and causing illness.
 It screens for beneficial, pathogenic, and commensal bacteria, along with opportunistic pathogens, fungi, viruses, and parasites.

 To give the most comprehensive view of the gut, it also screens the gastrointestinal microbiome.
 The gastrointestinal microbiome refers to the collective genomes of microorganisms inhabiting our gut.
 They form one community, among the many, that make up the total human microbiome: the full genetic complement of bacteria and other organisms at home on your skin, gums, and teeth, in your genital tract, and especially in your gut.

 Where the Comprehensive Stool Analysis + Parasitology just look at bacteria, fungi and parasites, this test looks at all of those plus their genomes.
 We depend on a vast army of microbes to stay alive: a microbiome that protects us against germs, breaks down food to release energy, and produces vitamins.

 What's arguably become the hottest area of medicine: microbiome research, an emerging field that's investigating how the bacteria that live in and on our bodies affect our health.

 Immune and digestive biomarkers can provide a lot of useful information about the health and functioning of the gut.